search ]

 Uploading a new list will overwrite any previously uploaded disavow list.

-That’s it – you have finished removing the links that are harmful to your site.
-If those low-quality links come back again and successfully pass Google’s filtering, you need to perform this action again, perhaps monthly, to ensure that your site’s ranking is not affected.
+If those low-quality links come back again and pass Google’s filtering, you may need to perform this action again periodically to ensure that your site’s ranking is not affected.

 The Need for Disavow is a Controversial Topic in the SEO World

-Google claims that in most cases, its algorithms automatically identify low-quality links.
-However, they state that the Disavow tool can be used to help speed up the process and ensure that all non-deserving links do not receive attention.
+However, Google states that the Disavow tool can be used to help speed up the process and ensure that all undeserving links do not receive attention.

 According to Google’s official guide on disavowing links – Disavow should be used in only two cases: